Lakehurst Maxfield Field: History

 Lakehurst Maxfield Field's history began as a test range for ammunition being manufactured for the Imperial Russian Army in 1916.
 It was then acquired by the United States Army as Camp Kendrick during World War I. The United States Navy purchased the property in 1921 for use as an airship station and renamed it Naval Air Station Lakehurst (NAS Lakehurst).

 The United States Navy's lighter-than-air program was conducted at Lakehurst from its inception through the 1930s.
 NAS Lakehurst was the center of airship development in the United States and housed three of the U.S. Navy's four rigid airships, (ZR-1) Shenandoah, (ZR-3) Los Angeles, and (ZRS-4) Akron.
 A number of the airship hangars built to berth these ships still survive.
 Hangar One, in which the Shenandoah was built, held the record for the largest "single room" in the world.
 According to an article in the January, 1925 issue of National Geographic, the airship hangar "could house three Woolworth Buildings lying side by side."
 The base also housed many Navy non-rigid airships, otherwise knowns as "blimps," in several squadrons before, during, and after World War II.
 This included the U.S. Navy's ZPG-3W (EZ-1C), which was deactivated in September 1962.
 In 2006, after a 44-year hiatus, the U.S. Navy resumed airship operations at Lakehurst with the MZ-3.

 The installation was the site of the LZ 129 Hindenburg disaster on 6 May 1937.
 Despite the notoriety and well-documented nature of this incident, today there is a simple memorial that denotes the location of the crash at then–NAS Lakehurst in the field behind the large airship hangars on base.
-A ground marker, painted black, and rimmed by a bright yellow painted chain, marks the spot where the gondola of the German zeppelin Hindenburg hit the ground.
+A ground marker, painted black, and rimmed by a bright yellow painted chain, marks the spot where the gondola of the Hindenburg hit the ground.